jyaus/css-playing-cards/README.md

 # css-playing-cards
 Playing cards using only CSS and Unicode characters

-All cards should be div elements, each with an empty <span> inside it.
+All cards should be div elements, each with an empty span inside it.
 Each card gets a CSS class of "card", plus a class for the name of the suit (e.g. "card-hearts") and a class for the value (e.g. "card-9" for a nine).
 For instance, the king of spades would look like:
-  &lt;div class="card card-spades card-k"&gt;<span></span></div>
+  &lt;div class="card card-spades card-k"&gt;&lt;span&gt;&lt;/span&gt;&lt;/div&gt;

 A value of "card-joker" creates a joker; for games that need to differentiate between the two jokers, you can use "card-joke" and "card-joker-alt".